Generic Coding with Help and Amalgamation Failure: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Andreas Blass for discussing the Generic Coding with Help method that first appeared in the second author's thesis.
+We would like to thank Andreas Blass for discussing the Generic Coding with Help method.
 We would also like to thank Paul Larson for pointing out situations where there are generics over $L(\mbb{R})$.